lds295/garage/ERD.md

         int quantityUsed
     }

-    %% RELATIONSHIPS

-    %% 1) CLIENT to CAR
     CLIENT ||--|{ CAR : "owns"
-    %% Interpretation: 1 Client can own 0..N Cars
-    %%                 Each Car must have exactly 1 Client owner (total on Car side)

-    %% 2) CLIENT to AUTHORIZED_CONTACT (M:N)
     CLIENT }o--o{ AUTHORIZED_CONTACT : "authorizes"
-    %% Interpretation: A Client can have 0..N contacts;
-    %%                 A contact can be associated with 0..N clients

-    %% 3) CAR to REPAIR
     CAR ||--|{ REPAIR : "has"
-    %% Interpretation: 1 Car can have 0..N Repairs
-    %%                 Each Repair is for exactly 1 Car (total on Repair side)

-    %% 4) REPAIR to PROCEDURE (M:N)
     REPAIR }o--|{ PROCEDURE : "includes"
-    %% Interpretation: A Repair can include 1..N Procedures;
-    %%                 A Procedure can appear in 0..N Repairs

-    %% 5) Ternary / Associative: REPAIR + PROCEDURE + SUPPLY
     REPAIR ||--|{ USES : "records usage"
     PROCEDURE ||--|{ USES : "is used in"
     SUPPLY ||--|{ USES : "is used in"
-    %% quantityUsed is stored in the USES entity.